swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 print(id3 == id4) // ⟹ false
 ```

-The object identifier of a noncopyable/nonescapable type is still a regular copyable and escapable identifier -- it can be compared against other ids and hashed, like always.
+The object identifier of a noncopyable/nonescapable type is still a regular copyable and escapable identifier -- for instance, it can be compared against other ids and hashed.

 ### Odds and ends